 3.7 Summary of R Objects

-Throughout last chapter and this one, we have covered all types of R objects including vectors, matrices, arrays, data frames (tibbles), and lists.
-In this section, we would like to summarize what we have covered and highlight the differences of the different types of objects in terms of their dimensions and the data types they can contain.
+Through the last chapter and this one, we have covered all major types of R objects including vectors, matrices, arrays, data frames (tibbles), and lists.
+In this section, we would like to summarize what we have covered and highlight the main differences of the different types of objects in terms of their dimensions and the data types they can contain.

 Type Section Dim Data Type